sisense/graphql2rest/docs/Pre-processing step.md

 ## Pre-processing step

 First, GraphQL2REST needs to do some one-time preprocessing.
 It reads your GraphQL schema and generates .gql files containing all client operations (queries and mutations).
-These are "fully-exploded" GraphQL client queries which expand all fields in all nesting levels and all possible variables, per each Query or Mutation type.
+These are "fully-exploded" GraphQL client queries that expand all fields in all nesting levels and all possible variables, per each Query or Mutation type.

 This is achieved by running the *generateGqlQueryFiles()* function:
 ```js